 Lower risk of depression

 It may do so by preventing too much homocysteine from forming in the body.
-Homocysteine is an amino acid that can block blood and nutrients from reaching the brain.
+Homocysteine is an amino acid that

 If too much homocysteine is present, it may also interfere with the production of the feel-good hormones serotonin, dopamine, and norepinephrine.
 These hormones regulate mood, sleep, and appetite.